-Our home is a result of all I believe in and stand for.
+Our home after is a result of all I believe in and stand for.
 Uniqueness, individuality and comfort.
 A mind of ones own.
 It’s a home that reflects our lifestyle as much as possible.
 It’s rooted in the classics but in a relaxed and young sophisticated way with modern and transitional elements.
 I strive to be creative and unique so this home does not look like any other home because then it wouldn’t be our own.
 I like to incorporate modern pieces and/or modernized classic ones because that’s what I consider chic.
 A home with some modern and/or relaxed mood.
 I actualized the classic fauteuil arm chairs by upholstering them in red leather and embellished with brass nail heads.
 I did the same with the black stool.
 I fell in love with the coffee table thanks to its sculptural lines, another design element I constantly praise about in this blog.
 It weights like a forced marriage because its legs are solid steel.
 Every time I look at it, good memories come up to my mind remembering how my father-in-law and I carried it inside the house.
 I’m just glad no one called the police on us suspecting we were carrying a dead body.
 I bought the lamps at Gilt Home, excellent delivery time by the way, I added a trim of velvet to the shades to enhance them further.
 The abstract painting is a bartered piece, really!
 The sofa is Paul McCobb with a slip cover and the oushak rug is from ABC.
 The painting above the sofa is an Agam, bought at The Antique Garage.
+I hope you enjoy a tour of our home after…

 The fireplace behind the watercolor painting is the TV enclosed in the wall.
 The bookcase is from ABC, the drop shaped stools are form Brookstone.
 The brass swing arm sconces are from Shades of Light.